byronbytes/Tasks/README.md

 **Tasks** is an application that improves computer performance and cleans computer files. **Tasks** has an advanced cleanup tool that allows you to clean application, cache files as well as uninstall unused browser extensions, clear cookies, and a bloatware removal tool.
 Tasks also include a startup manager that allows the modification of programs that run on startup.

 #### Translations
 This README has been translated into multiple languages.
-Please select the language that suits you.
+Please select the language that you perfer.

 [🇪🇸](https://github.com/LiteTools/Tasks/blob/master/docs/Translated%20READMEs/README-ES.MD)